 I didn’t realize just how big of a thing street art was in Brussels until I started wandering around.
 I found myself just taking random streets all over the city and everywhere were huge murals on the buildings.

-From cartoons depicting Manneken pis to trippy wall art that will make you feel like you had just taken some serious hallucinogens.
+From cartoons depicting Manneken pis to trippy wall art and various comic strips that will make you feel like you had just taken some serious hallucinogens.

 Concluding Thoughts

-Brussels is a quintessential European city, with a twist.
+Brussels is a quintessential European city for good reason and definitely worth visiting.
 Filled with historic buildings, cobbled streets, waffles and the perfectly poured Belgian beer.
 You can wander the streets for days.

 Into museums?
 This place is full of them and if you want to spend the money there are options for everyone.
 But if you want a more budget friendly version, you can’t go wrong walking the streets and popping into places that catch your eye or your stomach.